rosustefan/the_snake_game/README.md

 # The Snake Game built in Rust, WASM and JS (TS)

-## [Memento to self] Continue course with: Section 18: Game status / 99.
-Game Status
+## [Memento to self] Continue course with: Section 20: Deployment / 110.
+Prod server

 ## Useful actions and commands:
 1. Run npm server